andrewbaccari/MUSSEL-Molds/README.md

     This step is only needed once, unless you're changing cable sizes.
 - FDM or SLA print Foot.SLDPRT (only needs to be done once).
 - Open PreForm and upload TopMold.SLDPRT and BottomMold.SLDPRT.
 - Orient both parts with their flat sections facing up.
-This prevents supports from generating on that face and keeps it as flat as possible for sealing.
+This prevents supports from generating on that face and keeps it as flat as possible for sealing the faces together.
 - Add supports and start the print.

 **3. Post-Printing**